 Walker Tower is a luxury conversion of a 1929 Art Deco building designed by the architect Ralph Thomas Walker, who designed many of America’s great depression era skyscrapers.
 The building was transformed into luxury condominium residences that incorporate the building’s classic design details and include all of the conveniences of modern, upscale residential living.
 The tower was built before neighborhood height limits were enacted and therefore rises high above its surroundings and features stunning 360 degree Manhattan views.
 The highly coveted units quickly sold with some setting record highs for downtown prices.
 It is quite spectacular!
 The building is now home to many business and showbiz figures and others in search of the best.

 The pied-a-terre living room includes floor-to-ceiling velvet draperies that span the entire back wall which Michael used to emphasize the room’s height, correct the spacing, and to frame and enhance the North facing windows.
 A nineteen-foot-long, espresso colored, linen sectional sofa designed by Verellen anchors the room.
 Centering the room is what appears to be a collection of contemporary tables artfully grouped together, though it is a single piece.

-The art above the sofa is a diptych commissioned for the apartment by the Miami-based artist John LaHuis.
+A diptych commissioned for the apartment by the Miami-based artist John LaHuis hangs above the sofa.
 Each panel is 9′ tall x 4′ wide.
-The art was painted as one piece and then cut in half for framing.
-Some of the items shown, such as the Spin Side Table, the hand blown glass piece and the Vertical rod on a stand are available from the Michael Dawkins Home Collection.
+The artist painted the panels as one piece and then cut in half for framing.
+Some of the items here, such as the Spin Side Table, the hand blown glass piece and the Vertical rod on a stand are from the Michael Dawkins Home Collection.

 The desk is a bespoke design with a steel base and blue stone slate top.
 It serves a number of purposes.
 Note that from this perch the owner has a view of the Empire State Building.
 The chair, a distressed leather copy of a 1939 original by Frits Henningsen, is from Jean de Merry.

 The entry hall features custom French herringbone beveled oak flooring.
 The home also includes a Crestron Home automation system that controls everything throughout with just a touch of a button.